trevanyoung/Mission-Transition/README.md

 ## What is this project and what does it do?

-A web application built using Html, Css, Javascript / React, and Reactstrap.
+Mission Transition is web application built using Html, Css, Javascript / React, and Reactstrap.
 The data is managed via JSON server.
 I built this particular application with the goal of assisting military veterans by presenting a list of in demand and well paying career fields in conjunction with related educational programs.

 ## Application Use Instructions
 Upon the application loading you can create a username and password, and then click register